mateuszjurewicz/notes_public/English Vocabulary.md

 domesticated fowl, such as chickens, turkeys, ducks or gees,raised for meat and eggs.
 Fowl refers to these species of bird.
 - `primrose path` (to lead somebody down the ___) Either a way of life devoted to hedonism or a course of action that is easy or tempting but hazardous in the end.
 Leisure and pleasure leading to disaster.
+- `probate` (pron "probejt")
+The legal process by which the validity of a will is established.
 - `procurer`
 a person who obtains something (a good or an effect).
 Another meaning is specifically about acquiring a prostitute or a sexual partner for sb else.
 - `protégé`